nazwhale/hyko-website/content/posts/may-update.md

 Pre-April, for every payrun we were running a script to generate payslips for employers in HTML and CSS, then opening the ouput in Chrome and saving as a pdf, then writing an email to each customer with their payslips for the month.

-Now, we press a button in our internal tool after each payrun and pdf's are instantly sent out to each employee's email address.
+Now, we press a button in our internal tool after each payrun and pdfs are instantly sent out to each employee's email address.

 We're using [SendGrid](https://sendgrid.com/) to send out emails and the [ChromeDP](https://github.com/chromedp/chromedp) Go library to automate the HTML/CSS to pdf conversion.
-We assumed generating pdf's was going to be a massive faff and we were half-right.
+We assumed generating pdfs was going to be a massive faff and we were half-right.

 The most difficult part was debugging some behaviour around importing a Google font via a link.
 The library doesn't deal too well with failure, so when a network request to grab a font from Google didn't succeed the payslip stopped generating mid-render.
 This resulted in non-deterministic output, which confused the heck out of us for half a day.